rubino1996/CreditCard_ApprovalPrediction/README.md

 For the classifer method, Logistic Regression was used and it was shown that the model trained had a high accuracy of almost 100% with high values of recall and f-1 sccore for the four different groups
 ![](important_values.png)

+## PDF with Code and Results ##
+For a comprehensive approach of the results with the code you can look at the pdf that is uploaded here [](creditcard_clustering_classifier.pdf)